danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 }
 ```

-To mock a class, you just have to subclass the class and implement the ``Mockable`` protocol:
+To mock a class, you instead have to subclass the class and implement the ``Mockable`` protocol:

 ```swift
 import MockingKit